equinor/fusion-framework/packages/cli/docs/api-authentication.md

 The CLI will look for the env varable `FUSION_TOKEN`.

-You can get an access token by using the azure `az` command in your local dev environment.
+You can get an access token by using the azure `az` command in your local dev environment or in your github workflow.

 ```sh
 az login --scope example-env-scope.default